StackFocus/PostMaster/docs/Development/Contributing.md

  2. Create a branch related to the issue (ex. ft-adds_2factor-123)
  3. Make changes to the code
  4. Write unit tests to test the new code
- 5. Run `$ python pylint-check.py` to verify that you are complying to PEP8 coding standards
+ 5. Run `$ flake8 --exclude=config.py,config.default.py` to verify that you are complying to PEP8 coding standards
  6. Run `$ py.test tests` to verify the unit tests pass
  7. Commit and push the changed files
  8. Open a pull request and describe what was changed (try to squash your commits when possible)